0xbrito/sushi-wallet/README.md

 # Sushi Staking Wallet

-Staking smart contract that acts as a layer on top of Router and MasterChef when it comes to entering the Sushiswap liquidity mining program.
+Staking smart contract that acts as a layer on top of Router and MasterChef to join Sushiswap's liquidity mining program with a straightforward approach.